Flag of New Jersey

 Massage insurance provides essential protection against different risks associated with the profession.
 The main reasons to consider getting insurance include the following:

-- Identity Protection Coverage: Provides protection against identity theft and threat incidents that would put personal information at risk.
+• Identity Theft Protection: Provides protection against identity theft and threat incidents that would put personal information at risk.
 Typically, it includes credit monitoring, dark web scans, and recovery services if your information is jeopardized.

-- Personal and Advertising Injury Coverage: This coverage protects you if you’re accused of libel, slander, or false advertising.
+• Personal and Advertising Injury Coverage: This protects you if you’re accused of libel, slander, or false advertising in your marketing materials and in other exchanges.

 Resources